Running Software in a chroot

 mount --bind --make-rslave $XDG_RUNTIME_DIR $1$XDG_RUNTIME_DIR

-# share network config
+# share host network config

 cp /etc/resolv.conf $1/etc/resolv.conf